Tristanous/cryptography-projects/README.md

 # Cryptography Projects

-This repository is a personal playground for classical and modern cryptography:
+This repository is a personnal playground for classical and modern cryptography:

 - CTF challenges i've made
 - Reusable tooling for encoding/decoding and RSA